software-students-spring2025/5-final-papaya-pals/README.md

 ## **Overview**

-The Fruit Casino is an online platform that allows you to fulfill your gambling wishes without wasting real, hard-earned moeny!
+The Fruit Casino is an online platform that allows you to fulfill your gambling wishes without wasting real, hard-earned money!
 Gamble using virtual funds - and when you run out, refill your bankroll for free.
 However, going bankrupt will add counters to your Shame Counter.
 Compete with friends to see how much moeny you can make, without gathering too much shame.

 This project provides a containerized system through these subsystems:
 1. **Database:** MongoDB database for storing data